Best LIVE Ammo Deals Online >>>

 A secret patent might as well be code for no patent at all.
 The patents only ensured no one in Czechoslovakia could produce one.

-No patents were issued abroad, and the CZ 75 design became fair play for the international market.
+No patents were issued abroad, and the CZ 75 design became fair game for the international market.
 Thus, the CZ 75 series quickly became one of the world’s most replicated pistols.

 The fact that so many different versions of the CZ 75 exist is a testament to its design.
-It’s the 1911 of Eastern Europe, or maybe even Europe as a whole.
+It’s the 1911 of Europe — prolific, copied, loved, and still going strong.

 Condition 1 1911 and CZ-75